Rationality problems for relation modules of dihedral groups: Introduction

+An alternative proof of Snider's Theorem for $k(R^{ab})^{D_2}$ will be given in Section 5 using an idea of Kunyavskii \cite{Ku1}.
+In fact, we will prove in Theorem \ref{t6.9} that $k(M)^{D_2}$ is stably rational over $k$ for any $D_2$-lattice $M$ of rank $\le 5$.
+We don't know the answer if $M$ is a $D_2$-lattice $M$ of rank $\ge 6$.
+Nor do we know the answer to the stable rationality of $k(R^{ab})^{D_n}$ if $n \ge 4$ is an even integer.

-The motivation of Snider to consider the above rationality problem came from the attempt to solve whether the norm residue morphism $R_{n,F}:K_2(F)/nK_2(F)\to H^2(F,\mu_n^{\otimes 2})$ is an isomorphism where $F$ is a field \cite[page 144]{Mi}.
+The motivation of Snider to consider the above rationality problem came from the attempt to prove whether the norm residue morphism $R_{n,F}:K_2(F)/nK_2(F)\to H^2(F,\mu_n^{\otimes 2})$ is an isomorphism where $F$ is a field \cite[page 144]{Mi}.
 For the surjectivity of $R_{n,F}$, Snider used the idea of generic crossed products with group $G$ ($G$ varies over all the possible finite groups); in particular, he considered the generic crossed products with group $D_n$.
-Thus the rationality of $k(R^{ab})^{D_n}$ enables him to solve the surjectivity of $R_{n,F}$ if the corresponding Brauer class is similar to a crossed product with group $D_n$.
+Thus the rationality of $k(R^{ab})^{D_n}$ enables him to prove the surjectivity of $R_{n,F}$ if the corresponding Brauer class is similar to a crossed product with group $D_n$.
 The isomorphism of $R_{n,F}$ was solved by Merkurjev and Suslin \cite{MS} in 1983.
 However, the rationality of $k(R^{ab})^{D_n}$ or $k(R^{ab})^G$ (where $G$ is any finite group) remains a challenging problem.

-Our strategy to prove Theorem \ref{t1.3} and Theorem \ref{t1.4} is to study the structure of $R^{ab}$ as a $D_n$-lattice.
+We organize this paper as follows.
 In Section 3, we construct various $D_n$-lattices when $n$ is an odd integer.
-These $D_n$-lattices turn out to be fundamental building blocks of indecomposable $D_p$-lattices when $p$ is an odd prime number.
-The classification of all the indecomposable $D_p$-lattices was solved by Myrma Pike Lee \cite{Le} whose results will be interpreted in Section 4.
-We hope that such an interpretation may help the reader understand Lee's classification better.

-In Section 3 we prove explicitly some identities of these $D_n$-lattices, e.g.\ $\widetilde{M}_+ \oplus \bm{Z}\simeq \bm{Z}[D_n/\langle \sigma \rangle] \oplus \bm{Z}[D_n/\langle \tau\rangle]$.
-It exemplifies the phenomenon that the Krull-Schmidt-Azumaya's Theorem \cite[page 128]{CR1} may fail in the category of $G$-lattices.
-It also plays an important role in the proof of Theorem \ref{t1.3}.
-In Theorem \ref{t5.9} we will characterize those groups $G$ such that $R^{ab}$ is stably permutation, as an application of a theorem of Endo and Miyata (Theorem \ref{t2.7}).
-We study some homological properties of these lattices in Section 5, e.g.\ flabby, coflabby, invertible, flabby resolutions (see Definition \ref{d2.1}).
-These homological properties are crucial in the proof of Theorem \ref{t1.4}.
+These $D_n$-lattices turn out to be fundamental building blocks of indecomposable $D_p$-lattices when $p$ is an odd prime number (see the paper of Myrma Pike Lee \cite{Le} for details).
+We will prove some identities of these $D_n$-lattices, e.g.\ $\widetilde{M}_+ \oplus \bm{Z}\simeq \bm{Z}[D_n/\langle \sigma \rangle] \oplus \bm{Z}[D_n/\langle \tau\rangle]$ (see Theorem \ref{t3.4} and Theorem \ref{t3.5}).
+Besides applications in the rationality problem, these identities exemplify the phenomenon that the Krull-Schmidt-Azumaya's Theorem \cite[page 128]{CR1} may fail in the category of $G$-lattices.
+We study some homological properties of these lattices in Section 4, e.g.\ flabby, coflabby, invertible, flabby resolutions (see Definition \ref{d2.1}).
+These homological properties are used in the proof of Theorem \ref{t5.8}.
+The proofs of Theorem \ref{t1.4} and Theorem \ref{t1.3} are given in Section 5.